-Still, you should make an effort to get a blanket and pillows that encourage you to snuggle up and stay awhile.
-Again, you do NOT have to spend a ton of money on high thread-count brands.
+Still, you should try to get a blanket and pillows that encourage you to snuggle up and stay awhile.
+Again, you do NOT have to spend much money on high thread-count brands.

 We recently moved into a new apartment after relocating back to the States and had to buy all new everything.
 Our budget was/is tight.

-I searched high and low for that perfect, luxurious bedding for broke people and landed at Homegoods where we managed to get one of those bed-in-a-bags for $40.
-When I tell you it is the most comfortable bedding I have ever owned in my life!
+I searched high and low for that perfect, luxurious bedding for broke people and landed at Homegoods, where we got one of those bed-in-a-bags for $40.
+When I tell you, it is the most comfortable bedding I have ever owned in my life!

 It’s possible, friends.

-The more you can make your bedroom (and bed) a soothing, comfortable space, the likelier you will sleep well in it.
+The more you can make your bedroom (and bed) a soothing, comfortable space, the likelier you will sleep well.

 Fixing your sleep will work wonders for your sobriety.

-Everyone’s situation, drinking history, and health is unique, which is why for chronic sleep issues, I recommend starting with your doctor.
+Everyone’s situation, drinking history, and health are unique, so I recommend starting with your doctor for chronic sleep issues.

 Lifestyle changes are equally important.
 Changing your routines and behaviors to accommodate better sleep is 100% worth it.

-If you’ve been struggling for a while with insomnia in early sobriety, please know that it will not last forever.
+If you’ve struggled with insomnia in early sobriety for a while, please know that it will not last forever.

-I wish I had a special superpower that could tell you exactly when and how it will get better for you, but I don’t.
+I wish I had a special superpower to tell you exactly when and how it will get better for you, but I don’t.
 Give it time.

 Know that you are not alone.

 Sleep problems like insomnia are very common in sobriety.
-The fact that you are here, reading this, taking it seriously is a major step forward on the path to better sleep.
+The fact that you are here, reading this, and taking it seriously is a major step toward better sleep.